 When you apply for Select Investment, one of the funds available to you is a with-profits fund.

 If you’re not sure investing in with-profits is right for you, you can speak with your financial adviser to find out more.
 However, if advice is provided, there may be an additional cost to you.

-Select Investment invests in one of our with-profits sub-funds, the Aviva Life & Pensions UK Limited Old & New With-Profits Sub-Fund.
-The table below shows the fund’s performance in each of the last five years.
+With Select Investment you can choose to invest in with-profits through one of our with-profits sub-funds, the Aviva Life & Pensions UK Limited Old & New With-Profits Sub-Funds.

 These figures only show what has happened in the past - they're not a guide to how the fund will perform in the future.
 Returns are not guaranteed and may go down as well as up depending on investment conditions.
 You may get back less than the amount which you invested.

 You can also download a graph which shows how the returns from an Aviva with-profits fund compare to the FTSE 100.
 The values shown in the graph are after tax and include all product charges.

 You can invest in a with-profits fund through our Select Investment Growth & Income Option.
 You'll need to apply through a financial adviser who can help you understand more about with-profits and whether it's right for you.
 Bear in mind that you may have to pay for their advice.

 If you don’t have a financial adviser, you can find one near you at unbiased.co.uk.

 Take a look at our latest news and guides.